Learn more in our SIEM tools comparison guide.

 Verizon’s 2023 Data Breach Investigations Report found that 74% of breaches involve the human element — phishing, stolen credentials, or plain old user error.
 Remote workers are a prime target.
 You’re often isolated from IT support, working on personal devices, and connecting through networks that nobody has secured.

 That’s not a small problem.
-That’s the real deal.
+That’s a strong option.

 The financial cost is real